A Three-Day Trip to Tampa

 Breakfast at The Oxford Exchange

-Located in a restored historic building across from the University of Tampa and the legendary Tampa Bay Hotel, this European-inspired spot combines a restaurant, a coffee bar, a champagne bar, a book store, and a few other shops all under one roof.
+Located in a restored historic building across from the University of Tampa and the legendary Tampa Bay Hotel, this European-inspired spot combines a restaurant, a coffee bar, a champagne bar, a book store, and a few other shops under one roof.

 This popular gathering place is one of the most charming Instagram-worthy spots in the city.
 The Book Store showcases individual books and has many first editions signed by best-selling authors.
-Browse through The Shop at Oxford Exchange and you just might find that perfect keepsake from your Three Day Trip to Tampa.
+Browse “The Shop at Oxford Exchange” and you might find that perfect keepsake from your Three Day Trip to Tampa.

 The Oxford Exchange: 420 W. Kennedy Blvd., Tampa